-Lynette Fromme joined Manson’s cult as a homeless teenager — and eventually tried to kill Gerald Ford.
+Lynette Fromme became a Manson family member as a homeless teenager — and eventually tried to kill President Gerald Ford in 1975.

 The president walked away from the encounter unharmed and the young woman was arrested, but her story would prove to be far more interesting than an attempted assassination.
 As her arrest records soon revealed, the young woman had experience with crime and with one of the most infamous criminals of the period: Charles Manson.

 Here’s how she went from an all-American girl-next-door to a devoted member of one of the most notorious cults in American history and finally to serving a life sentence for trying to assassinate a sitting U.S. president.

 Lynette Fromme’s Life Before Joining The Manson Family

 Ironically, roughly 15 years before attempting to assassinate the President of the United States, Fromme was invited to perform at the very place where he lived.

 Born on October 22, 1948, to middle-class parents in Santa Monica, California, Lynette Alice Fromme was a typical all-American girl.
 She was a sweet child who enjoyed playing outside with friends and being active.

 As a young girl, she joined the Westchester Lariats, a well-known dance group in the area.
 In the late 1950s, Fromme and the Westchester Lariats began touring the U.S. and Europe, traveling to Los Angeles to perform on the Lawrence Welk Show, and later to Washington D.C. to perform at the White House.

 But Fromme’s good-girl personality was not long for this world.
 In 1963 when Fromme was 14, her parents moved to Redondo Beach, California.
 She quickly fell in with the “wrong crowd,” as her family said, and began drinking and using drugs.
 Before long, her grades slipped and she found herself suffering from depression.